 For example, many states have statutes that regulate methods for handling and disposing of files containing personal information.

 Do not store food or other perishable items.

 Buy a disc lock or other heavy lock for your storage door.

 Good sound security begins with this first fundamental step.
 A quality lock can make the difference between someone choosing to tamper or avoid tampering with the lock that secures your storage space.
 (We recommend a disc lock, which we carry here at our Alameda Mini Storage office.)
-See the right-hand side of the Frequently Asked Storage Questions page for more information about disc locks.
+See “WHAT’S THE DEAL WITH DISC LOCKS?” on the Frequently Asked Storage Questions page for more information about disc locks.